redtexts/texts/goldner_1991_bordiga_community.md

 in sum, the whole economic apparatus of the proletarian state not only does not facilitate but actually hinders the development of the productive forces.
-It leads directly to the opposite of what it is supposed to do." (ibid)] When Stalin stole the left's program and put it into practice, he completely confirmed Bukharin, as Trotsky himself acknowledged in a backhanded way after most of his faction in Russia had capitulated to Stalin ^[The "Bukharinist" aspect of Trotsky's assessment of the Stalinist "left" turn after 1928 is noted in _Bilan d'une révolution_, op. cit., p, 148.].
+It leads directly to the opposite of what it is supposed to do." (ibid)].
+When Stalin stole the left's program and put it into practice, he completely confirmed Bukharin, as Trotsky himself acknowledged in a backhanded way after most of his faction in Russia had capitulated to Stalin ^[The "Bukharinist" aspect of Trotsky's assessment of the Stalinist "left" turn after 1928 is noted in _Bilan d'une révolution_, op. cit., p, 148.].
 Bordiga took more seriously perhaps than even Trotsky the idea of the international character of the revolution and of the Soviet regime; to him the idea of "socialism in one country" was a grotesque abomination of everything Marxism stood for, which it of course was.
 In his final confrontation with Stalin in Moscow in 1926, Bordiga proposed that all the Communist Parties of the world should jointly rule the Soviet Union, as a demonstration of the supra-national reality of the workers' movement ^[This intervention was made at the Sixth Enlarged Executive Committee Plenum of the Comintern in 1926. ibid. p.
 38.].
 This proposal was, needless to say, coolly received by Stalin and his friends.

 But this is just the beginning.
 Bordiga's writings on the capitalist nature of the Soviet economy, in contrast to those produced by the